-Chicken with sun-dried tomatoes.
+Chicken with sun-dried tomato.
 A dish that used to be on every menu.
 A fad that came and went.
 It’s too bad.
 Sun-dried tomatoes are a great ingredient.
 Little tomato flavour bombs in whatever dish they’re used in.

 I’ve seen sun-dried tomatoes starting to appear on some of the bigger food blogs.
 Maybe they are coming back.
 Maybe it’s retro-cool.
 I don’t really care why – I’m just happy it’s happening.
 Winters are long in the north.
 Fresh tomatoes are a shadow of their summer splendour.
 Not really worth eating.
 Sun-dried tomatoes though – they work year round.
 A blast from the past.

-This goes nicely with fried gnocchi.
+Chicken with sun-dried tomato cream sauce goes nicely with fried gnocchi.

 - 4 chicken thighs - bone-in, skin-on